Overview

 These withdrawal symptoms must cause disruption or distress that impairs function in daily life, such as at home, work, or social relationships.

-Symptoms of stimulant withdrawal often follow the following timeline:
+Symptoms often follow the following timeline:

 • First, immediately after cessation of a stimulant, the individual may experience an intense craving for the substance, as well as depression, agitation, or anxiety.